Hacking-Notes/Hacker-Roadmap/README.md

 - **Security Misconfigurations:** Issues like unnecessary services being enabled or default accounts being left active.
 - **Insecure Direct Object References (IDOR):** Accessing unauthorized data by manipulating the input in the URL.

-Starting with these easier bugs helps build confidence and hones your skills for tackling more complex vulnerabilities later on.
+Starting with these easier bugs helps build confidence and hone your skills for tackling more complex vulnerabilities later on.

 **Progression Roadmap**